ABaron21/Project-2/docx/production.md

 Resolving this issue was a case of throughly checking through the form element within contact.html as well as the sendEmail.js file, after checking the code the cause of the issue was within the form attributes and it was fixed by removing the method attribute and taking out the 'return' in the onsubmit click attribute.

 ## Screens
+Each web pages has been tested to make sure that they are fully responsive across all screen sizes beginning with mobile devices and increasing upwards to tablets, laptops and finally desktops as it's the largest screen size expected for a browser window.

 ----
 ## Deployment